 The camp’s size continued to grow, both in geography and in yearly attendance.
 Troops come from all parts of the United States to spend a week at one of the oldest Boy Scout camps in the U.S., now encompassing approximately 440 acres, of which only about 80 form the core camp.

 In 2002 the Fort Duckabush Museum received a new addition to house the ever increasing collection of photos and historical paraphernalia.
 A new rifle range and archery range were completed in 2003.
 After summer camp finished in 2003, the old campfire seating benches were torn down and a larger, more solid seating facility was built with the help of the alumni work party.
 Most recently a new kybo at Rangers was finished.
 Camp Parsons saw the return of High Adventure Hiking and High Adventure Canoe/Kayaking to the summer program.
 At the end of camp in 2005, Met Jr. was dismantled and new seating and stage facilities were built to accommodate more scouts and to bring back some of the old traditions that Met Jr. had before.
 2006 and 2007 saw the return of weekly plays at Met Junior, reviving the traditional Snow White and the 7 dwarfs.
 The arboretum continues to develop with new signage and facilities being built.
 The official 5 mile hike now winds its way through all of Camp Parsons property showing off fantastic scenery as well as the arboretum.
 The 90th Season Anniversary was held at the Museum of Flight in Seattle on June 20th and a celebration at Camp on June 21st.
 Many alumni came to visit including Former Governor and US Senator Daniel Evans who gave a very brief yet moving recollection of his time at camp and how it shaped his life.
 The camp was also visited by Reginald Parsons's grandchildren who donated to the museum Reginald's original Silver Beaver presented to him by the Seattle Council in 1936.
 For 2010, the Silver Marmot Grill (Booth Hall) was renovated to appear very much as it did in 1919.
 It serves as the Scoutmaster Lounge, meeting room, Program and Managment offices.
 The new Trading Post was completed in 2012 and saw its first operation that summer.
 The former Program Office was razed as it was no longer able to be maintained.
-Construction plans for a new dining hall have been completed and we are waiting for donations and funding before we begin this project.
-The construction date still remains elusive.
-Today, Camp continues to look forward the return of scouts for the summer season and to the ongoing program it provides for those scouts.
+Beginning in September of 2014, the former dining hall was demolished and a new dining hall and conference was built over the off season.
+The building which is known as the Mike Garvey Leadership Center was dedicated in June of 2015.